PediatricOpenTargets/OpenPedCan-api/README.md

 ## 2. `OpenPedCan-api` server deployment

 `OpenPedCan-api` server is deployed using Amazon Web Services (AWS). `OpenPedCan-api` HTTP server is deployed using Amazon Elastic Container Registry (ECR), Elastic Container Service (ECS), and Fargate.
-The HTTP server queries `OpenPedCan-api` database server, and the database is deployed using Amazon Relational Database Service (RDS).
+The HTTP server queries `OpenPedCan-api` database server, and the database server is deployed using Amazon Relational Database Service (RDS).

 <https://openpedcan-api-qa.d3b.io/__docs__/> is the URL of `OpenPedCan-api` QA server.
 The QA server will only deploy the `main` branch of the repository.